RasaHQ/rasa/docs/docker_walkthrough.rst

   action_endpoint:
     url: http://action_server:5055/webhook

-If you then run ``docker-compose up`` the action server starts together with Rasa Core and Rasa NLU and executes your custom actions.
+Run ``docker-compose up`` to start the action server together with Rasa Core and Rasa NLU and to execute your custom actions.

 4.3 Adding Custom Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~